canonical-web-and-design/tutorials.ubuntu.com/tutorials/kubernetes/install-kubernetes-with-conjure-up.md

 ## That’s all folks!

-Congratualtions, you have installed and configured a cluster running the Canonical Distribution of Kubernetes.
+Congratulations, you have installed and configured a cluster running the Canonical Distribution of Kubernetes.

 ### Next steps